leondz/dagw-site/content/home/intro.md

 ## Introduction

 It’s hard to develop good tools for processing Danish with computers when no large and wide-coverage dataset of Danish text is readily available.
 To address this, the Danish Gigaword Project (DAGW) maintains a corpus for Danish with over a billion words.
+DAGW is a project of the IT University of Copenhagen, contributed to by over a dozen other universities and businesses in Denmark; you can read the official ITU press release [here](https://en.itu.dk/about-itu/press/news-from-itu/2021/itu-led-project-will-make-automated-translation-more-reliable).
 This is the homepage for the project.
 The general goals are to create a dataset that is:

  1. representative;
  2. accessible;